larsimmisch/pyalsaaudio/doc/libalsaaudio.rst

    List the available cards by name (suitable for PCM objects).

-.. function:: mixers(device='default', cardindex=-1)
+.. function:: mixers(cardindex=-1, device='default')

    List the available mixers.
 The arguments are:

-    *device* - the name of the device on which the mixer resides.
-The default is 'default'.

    *cardindex* - specifies which card should be used [#f3]_.
 If this argument is given, the device name  is constructed like this: `hw:<cardindex>` and the `device` keyword argument is ignored.
 0 is the first sound card.

+   *device* - the name of the device on which the mixer resides.
+The default is 'default'.

-   **Note:** The arguments for this function were changed in version 0.8 and this change is not completely backward compatible.
+   **Note:** The arguments for this function were extended in version 0.8.
+The keyword argument `device` is new and can be used to select virtual devices.
-   Old versions accepted just the optional parameter *cardindex*.
-   The current version accepts either a device name or a cardindex.

 .. class:: PCM(type=PCM_PLAYBACK, mode=PCM_NORMAL, card='default')